Tide-Predicting Machine No. 2: Use

 To compute tides for a coastal location, the operator has to configure the machine for that location.
 This is done by adjusting physical settings on the machine based on up to 37 factors.
 Those factors are determined empirically by harmonic analysis of a time series of tides at the location, and represent the influence of the moon, sun, depth of bay, offshore islands, etc. Once computed the factors for a location can be applied to past and future years. and are shared widely so anyone can perform tide calculations.

 Assuming the factors for a location are known, configuring the machine to compute tides for the location requires 2.5–4 hours.
 Predictions for a year’s tides at that location can then be produced in 8–15 hours.
 The calculations Tide-Predicting Machine No. 2 can perform in 1 day would require a person 125 days to perform by hand.

 Around 1915, the machine was used to produce annual tide tables for 70 major ports worldwide.
 Additional ports were added in later years.

-During World War II the USCGS produced annual tide tables for major ports four years in advance in case Old Brass Brains broke down or was sabotaged.
-The USCGS also provided tide predictions for a number of additional locations in the Pacific, including potential locations for amphibious invasions.
+During World War II the Coast and Geodetic Survey produced annual tide tables for major ports four years in advance in case Old Brass Brains broke down or was sabotaged.
+The Coast and Geodetic Survey also provided tide predictions for a number of additional locations in the Pacific, including potential locations for amphibious invasions.
 Obtaining tide observations for those locations to support computation of the factors required for predictions was often a significant challenge.

 Around 1960 Old Brass Brains was modified to replace the hand crank with an electric motor and to add an automatic readout of heights and times.
-In 1965, the USCGS retired the Tide-Predicting Machine No. 2, 55 years after it entered service, and started performing its tide calculations with an electronic computer.
+In 1965, the Coast and Geodetic Survey retired the Tide-Predicting Machine No. 2, 55 years after it entered service, and started performing its tide calculations with an electronic computer.